 In addition to Brian’s success as a solo artist, he has developed quite a reputation as a producer.
 To see some of the projects that Brian has produced, Please go to the B² Productions area of the site as there are many CD’s and sound bites from some of those projects.

-All in all, Brian has produced at least a dozen top #10 hits as well as three #1 songs for himself and several other artists!
+All in all, Brian has produced at least a dozen top #10 and top 5 hits as well as four #1 songs for himself and several other artists!

 From smashing through the barriers of how the bass is SUPPOSED to be played, cutting edge bass design, to being recognized as a world-class producer, songwriter, and session musician.
 He keeps pushing the envelope to become the best that he can be and to keep pushing the boundaries.
 As Brian himself says, "There are no rules, just dreams".